 Because DACA is meant to benefit immigrants who came to the United States as children, only individuals who arrived in the country before their sixteenth birthday are eligible.
 Applicants must be at least 15 when they apply and have been under the age of 31 on June 15, 2012.
 They must also be living in the United States when submitting their request for deferred action and must have lived continuously in the country since June 15, 2007.
 DACA also requires applicants to be in school, a high school graduate or holder of a high school completion certificate or GED, or an honorably discharged veteran of the U.S. Armed Forces or Coast Guard.
 Applicants convicted of a felony, significant misdemeanor, or three or more misdemeanors are ineligible for the program.
 Despite the age requirements, applicants younger than 15 may apply if they are in deportation proceedings but have not been detained.
 Finally, applicants are not considered if they are deemed to be a threat to national security or public safety, nor can they have had lawful status on or before June 15, 2012.

-USCIS data show that over 80 percent of the 660,880 young people currently protected under DACA as of June 30, 2019, are originally from Mexico, another 9 percent from the Northern Triangle.
+USCIS data show that over 80 percent of the 649,070 young people protected under DACA as of the end of 2019 were originally from Mexico, another 9 percent from the Northern Triangle.
 Since the program’s inception in 2012, roughly nine of every 10 DACA applications have been approved.

 What is the application process?